Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Emerging

-A preliminary trial reports a reduction in nail breakage frequency and improved nail growth after 24 weeks of supplementation.
+Stronger nails: a preliminary trial reports fewer breakages and better growth after 24 weeks of intake.

 Dosage & Forms